 The fourth presentation was on the “Russian Naval Industry: the Ability to Oppose Modern Maritime Threats” by His Excellency Igor Anatolyevich Khovaev, Russian Ambassador to the Philippines.
 He stated that the key factor in maintaining maritime strategy is a developed shipbuilding industry.
 He indicated that Russia’s shipbuilding industry is modern, with highly skilled workers, is ready to cooperate with other countries, and ready for fair competition.
 He further stated that Russia is willing to discuss with Partners on delivery sale and transfer of technology.
 He noted that Russia has strategic long-term interest in its desire to help Partners develop their defense industry.
 He highlighted the accomplishments of the Russian Navy.
 He said the first submarine was constructed in Russia in 1721.
 The Russian Navy has built different types of ships for Russia and other countries; has exported naval equipment to more than 20 countries for $20B overall; and maintains a good Russia-Philippine naval relationship through a port visit to Manila.

 This was followed by a more detailed presentation by Sergei Lavkin, a Defense Specialist on Russian weaponry.
 In his presentation, he featured the diesel/electric submarines and club missiles used against terrorists in Syria land targets of ISIS; Russian frigates and submarines that destroyed land-based targets; Missile equipped Corvettes and Cutters with 250 km stealth capabilities and small Corvettes with missiles; Russian landing ships; Russian patrol ships and boats such as SBOL and Mangoost fast patrol boats; Russian assault boats such as the BK16 and BK20; Russian coastal missile system BAL-E reaching 250 kms away; and having excellent maritime security systems.
 In conclusion, Sergei Lavkin stated that Russian weapons could help a country survive major threats.
 During the Q&A portion, a question was asked about whether Russia could provide a manual so we could learn more about the diesel/electric submarine.
-Khovaev responded that they would deal with the proper government persons when releasing sensitive weaponry design information.
+In response, Khovaev stated that they would deal with the proper government persons when releasing sensitive weaponry design information.
 Another question related to whether bilateral talks were taking place between the Russian and Philippine governments.
 In brief, Khovaev replied stating that possibilities of Russian operations with bilateral talks between President Putin and President Duterte are going on.
 Lavkin added that there are specific country needs for Russian arms and weapons, and that Russia and Philippines have common concerns such as terrorism.

 The fifth and final presentation was on “The Role of PEZA in Maritime Defense Industry Development” by PEZA Director BGen Charito Plaza.
 The scope of her presentation was PEZA’s performance during the period 01-July-2016 to 30-June-2017 wherein she highlighted that Philippine exports reached over $42B.
 Worth noting was that the Xiang Lu Dragon Group proposed project amounting to $360B utilizing 300 hectares to build a petrochemical facility complex, and an 85-storey mixed use “green” IT Center.